 “The sponsor support was fantastic.
 Here at St. Thomas.
 Family.
 Friends.
 It’s humbling.
 And inspiring,” Lynch says.
 “This is a tremendous way to rally for the cause.
 And it was the right time for me because you never know what tomorrow holds.
 For anyone.
 Do it while you can do it.
 I have a very close friend (Dan) who has this disease and is much worse physically than I am.
 We meet on a regular basis.
 And to try to bring as much awareness as possible … not for me but for those who suffer in a variety of ways … strikes me as important.
 They aren’t able to run … and I can … so I did.”

-Lynch once considered the often monotonous road regime associated with distance running merely a “necessary evil” when he played soccer for the Eagles in the early 1990s.
-He didn’t suddenly devote to a more active physical nutritional lifestyle solely with the hope of curtailing MS but “obviously it cannot hurt.”
+Lynch once considered the often monotonous road regime associated with distance running merely a “necessary evil” when he played for Eagle Soccer in the early 1990s.
+He didn’t suddenly devote to a more active physical nutritional lifestyle solely with the hope of curtailing MS but “obviously it couldn’t hurt.”

 The greatest dividend derived since taking the leap for lap after lap is not personal records and top-tier results but discovering an inner strength which has served as a method in moving forward through his personal trials.

 “There are no excuses,” Lynch says.
 “That’s how I approach training.
 And life.
 It’s what I tell my students.
 Whatever you have going on … maybe it’s physical, maybe it’s circumstances, maybe it’s outside your control … in the end … you have to perform.

 “There are instances when the MS might flare-up, or there’s a reaction to the drugs and treatment.
 But with the support I have within my family, the community here at St. Thomas, I’m determined to not let that affect me or bring me down.
 No excuses.”